PurdueAF/purdue-af/docs/source/doc-getting-started.rst

 4. Review kernels and Conda envs
 -----------------------------------------

-There is a pre-installed Python3 kernel that includes all of the most common packages used in HEP analyses (see :doc:`full list of packages <doc-software>`).
+There are two pre-installed Python3 kernels that include all of the most common packages used in HEP analyses (see :doc:`full list of packages <doc-software>`).
-This kernel will be automatically selected when you create a new Jupyter notebook.
+The "default" Python3 kernel will be automatically selected when you create a new Jupyter notebook.

-When working in a Terminal instead of a Jupyter Notebook, you need to activate the environment explicitly:
+When working in a Terminal instead of a Jupyter Notebook, you need to activate the environment explicitly, e.g.:

 .. code-block:: shell

    conda activate /depot/cms/kernels/python3

-If you need a package that is missing from the default kernel, please :doc:`contact Purdue AF support <doc-support>`.
+If you need a package that is missing from the pre-installed kernels, please :doc:`contact Purdue AF support <doc-support>`.

 You can also :doc:`create and share custom kernels <guide-conda>`.